karanjitsingh/jstestcontext/README.md

 # jstestcontext

 jstestcontext is an extension package for [jstestadapter](https://github.com/karanjitsingh/jstestadapter) as a means to provide _MSTest_ style `TestContext` to javascript test methods.
 Currently the main feature that TestContext exposes is uploading test case level result attachments.
-This is especially helpful when associating screenshots with failed UI tests running in CI scenario.
+This is especially helpful when associating screenshots with failed UI tests running in CI scenarios.

 ### Install
 ```bash